MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/nf-wificxpoweroffload-wifipoweroffloadgetadapter.md

 ## -description

-The **WifiPowerOffloadGetAdapter** function gets the Wi-Fi adapter for a low power protocol offload.
+The **WifiPowerOffloadGetAdapter** function gets the WiFiCx net adapter for a low power protocol offload.

 ## -parameters